stan-dev/projpred/README.md

 [![Build Status](https://travis-ci.org/stan-dev/projpred.svg?branch=master)](https://travis-ci.org/stan-dev/projpred)

-An R package to perform projection predictive variable selection for generalized linear models fitted with [rstanarm][].
+An R package to perform projection predictive variable selection for generalized linear models.
+Compatible with [rstanarm][] but also other reference models can be used.

 The method is described and evaluated in comparison to many other methods in Piironen and Vehtari (2017).